korikhin/leetcode/solutions/0175/README.md

 | state       | varchar |
 +-------------+---------+

-addressId is the primary key (column with unique values) for this table.
+The addressId column is the primary key (column with unique values) for this table.
 Each row of this table contains information about the city and state of one person with ID = PersonId.
 ```